fabricadeprompt/Automacao_Marica_EN/README.md

 This project is under active development — not every box is at the same level of maturity:

 - **Pump and Control boxes:** relay redundancy, safety self-test, and unified error signaling are implemented, reviewed, and already running on the currently flashed firmware.
-- **Water box:** consistent condensation-driven echo doubling is now compensated in software, through an acoustic multipath compensation algorithm (`modo_reflexao`); instability beyond that threshold still falls back to an absolute timeout and a fail-safe flag, rather than reporting an unreliable reading.
+- **Water box:** consistent condensation-driven echo doubling is compensated in software, through an acoustic multipath compensation algorithm (`modo_reflexao`); instability beyond that threshold still falls back to an absolute timeout and a fail-safe flag, rather than reporting an unreliable reading.
+Readings have been reliable since this fix, with no further issues.
-- **Sensor redundancy still pending:** the overflow pipe (*ladrão*) currently relies on a single XKC-Y26S-V sensor as the last physical fail-safe, with no backup unit installed yet.
-Two XKC-Y25-V capacitive sensors, meant as absolute low/high level failsafes, have also been sourced but not yet installed.
-Both are planned upgrades, not yet executed.
+- **Physical sensor redundancy — a contingency, not a schedule:** this project ships with the Water box as described above: a single XKC-Y26S-V sensor on the overflow pipe (*ladrão*), no backup unit, and no XKC-Y25-V absolute low/high level sensors installed.
+These, along with the DHT22/SHT31 + resistive heating package (see [`docs/HARDWARE.md`](docs/HARDWARE.md)), are already sourced but intentionally not scheduled — they'd only be installed if condensation-related issues resurface.

 If something here looks unfinished, it's because it is — the intent is to document the real engineering process, not a finished product.